First Battle of El Alamein: German advance halts

-Rommel digs in

 Field Marshal Erwin Rommel, with his aides during the desert campaign, 1942.

+Major Peter Rainier, an engineer in the British Army, reported an incident from this battle on 4 July in his memoirs.
+Rainier states that the British activated an underground water pipeline, and filled it with seawater to test it.
+A large group of German soldiers tapped into this pipe and drank the water, not knowing it was seawater.
+They became sick relatively quickly, and surrendered to the British troops shortly after.
+This account from Rainier's memoirs was retold in some published articles.

+On 4 July, the Australian 9th Division had entered the line in the north.
+To the south, on 5 July the New Zealand group resumed its advance northwards towards El Mreir intending to cut the rear of the Ariete Division.
+Heavy fire from the Italian 27th Infantry Division "Brescia" at El Mreir, however, 5 mi north of the Qattara box, checked their progress and led XIII Corps to call off its attack.
+On 9 July the Indian 5th Infantry Brigade also returned, taking over the Ruweisat position.
+At the same time, the fresh Indian 161st Infantry Brigade reinforced the depleted Indian 5th Infantry Division.

-At this point, Rommel decided his exhausted forces could make no further headway without resting and regrouping.
+On 4 July, Rommel decided his exhausted forces could make no further headway without resting and regrouping.
 He reported to the German High Command that his three German divisions numbered just 1,200–1,500 men each and resupply was proving highly problematic because of enemy interference from the air.
 He expected to have to remain on the defensive for at least two weeks.
+This point in the battle was later regarded as the last time that Egypt was threatened by Axis Forces.

 Rommel was by this time suffering from the extended length of his supply lines.
 The Allied Desert Air Force (DAF) was concentrating fiercely on his fragile and elongated supply routes while British mobile columns moving west and striking from the south were causing havoc in the Axis rear echelons.
 Rommel could afford these losses even less since shipments from Italy had been substantially reduced (in June, he received 5000 ST of supplies compared with 34000 ST in May and 400 vehicles (compared with 2,000 in May).
 Meanwhile, the Eighth Army was reorganising and rebuilding, benefiting from its short lines of communication.
-By 4 July, the Australian 9th Division had entered the line in the north, and on 9 July the Indian 5th Infantry Brigade also returned, taking over the Ruweisat position.
-At the same time, the fresh Indian 161st Infantry Brigade reinforced the depleted Indian 5th Infantry Division.